MaxHalford/sorobn/README.md

 ```

 The `prepare` method has to be called whenever the structure and/or the P are manually specified.
 This will do some house-keeping and make sure everything is sound.
-It is not compulsory but highly recommended, just like brushing your teeth
+It is not compulsory but highly recommended, just like brushing your teeth.

 ```python
 >>> bn.prepare()